 If you thought that making empanadas wasn’t for you, think again.
 Since the dough is ready, all you have to do is make the filling, fry and serve. 😉

 I chose to use ground beef, but you can use shredded chicken, beef, or meat of choice.
-I seasoned the beef with… Adobo, you guessed it. 🙂 Then added some peppers and onions for extra flavor, a pinch of salt and pepper.
+I seasoned the beef with… Adobo, you guessed it another favorite product from Goya. 🙂 Then added some peppers and onions for extra flavor, a pinch of salt and pepper.

-After cooking the beef, drain and add beef on half of the disk, leaving enough space to fold over in half.
-Once you add the beef and fold, use a fork to seal the edge (that’s what those little marks are, fork marks).
+After cooking the beef, I drained any extra grease and added beef on half of the disk, leaving enough space to fold it over.
+Once you add the beef and fold the dough in half, use a fork to seal the edge (that’s what those little marks are, fork marks). 🙂

 Fry each empanada until golden brown, (I don’t recommend frying more than two at once).
 Once fried, I like to remove them and place them on paper towels, which absorbs the extra oil.
-Let them cool and serve.
-That’s it!
+Let them cool and serve warm, that’s it!
+You are now an empanada making machine. 😛

 Let me know what you think once you try them.
-And remember to share or Pin this post!
+And remember to share or Pin this post for later!

 - 1/2 fresh pepper